SEO is a different beast than it was back in the early 2000’s. You need a strategy that accounts for that.

 Throw video in the mix, and the numbers are even more impressive.
-Fifty-five percent of % of people consume video content thoroughly, 51.9% of marketing professionals worldwide name video as the type of content with the best ROI, and Marketers who use video grow revenue 49% faster than non-video users.
+Fifty-five percent of people consume video content thoroughly, 51.9% of marketing professionals worldwide name video as the type of content with the best ROI, and marketers who use video grow revenue 49% faster than non-video users.

 All these stats tell us one thing: Readers really like multimedia.
-And the more of it you use in your on-page SEO, the more likely readers are to stay on your page and read (or watch) what you have to say.
+And the more of it you use on your page, the more likely readers are to stay on your page and read (or watch) what you have to say.

 That translates to lower bounce rates and more time spent on site, two important ranking factors.